Ship handling Guidelines for

 - Should threat conditions change, the Coast Guard may implement additional restrictions.
 (Ref: USCG ltr of January 10, 2003)

-SUMMARY OF GUIDELINES FOR BERTH 16/17/18Container vessels are authorized to dock at Berth 16 while a cruise vessel is utilizing Berth 18 under the following guidelines:
+GUIDELINES FOR BERTH 16/17/18Container vessels are authorized to dock at Berth 16 while a cruise vessel is utilizing Berth 18 under the following guidelines:

 - The passenger vessel should be docked before the container vessel.